 Pleasure without a natural erection

-This is particularly important for patients who can no longer achieve a natural erection, for example due to neurological diseases such as multiple sclerosis, or after certain surgeries.
-These men can continue to experience sexual pleasure and reach orgasm through direct stimulation of the glans, even in the absence of a physiological erection.
+This is particularly important for patients who are no longer able to achieve a natural erection, for example, due to neurological conditions such as multiple sclerosis, or after certain surgeries.
+These men can continue to experience sexual pleasure and achieve orgasm through direct stimulation of the glans, even in the absence of a physiological erection.

 So, implanting an implant does not deprive the patient of the possibility of orgasm, quite the contrary: it offers the possibility of regaining the functional aspect of erection while preserving sensory integrity.